 What’s in a name?
 In Te Ao Maori, a name can reveal much about te taiao and the history and stories bound to it.
-With Te Wiki o Te Reo Maori behind us, now is the time for the New Zealand design community to reflect on our part to play in the revitalisation movement.
+Te Wiki o Te Reo Maori language week is a great time for New Zealand design community to reflect on our part to play in the language revitalisation movement.

 This year’s theme for Te Wiki o Te Reo Māori was Kia Kaha te Reo Māori – Let’s make the Māori language strong.
 As designers of the built world, our involvement in this movement is critical.